 This year, 119 universities from 31 states across the country participated in the national competition, with eighteen teams selected as semi-finalists, six teams selected as finalists, and one team—Princeton—winning the top national prize.
 Harvard College won the second place prize and the University of Virginia came in third place.
 University of Michigan, Pace University, and University of Miami were given honorable mentions.

-This year’s team was advised by three former central bankers, including former Federal Reserve Board Vice Chairman Alan Blinder, former New York Fed President Bill Dudley, and former Senior Deputy Governor of the Bank of Canada Carolyn Wilkins.
-Blinder is the Gordon S. Rentschler Memorial Professor of Economics and Public Affairs at Princeton University.
+This year’s team was advised by three former central bankers, including Princeton Professor and former Federal Reserve Vice Chair Alan Blinder, former New York Fed President Bill Dudley, and former Senior Deputy Governor of the Bank of Canada Carolyn Wilkins.
 Both Dudley and Wilkins serve as research scholars with Princeton’s Griswold Center for Economic Policy Studies.
 Wilkins also currently serves as an external member of the Financial Policy Committee at the Bank of England.
 Dudley is chair of the Bretton Woods Committee.

 “As this team rehearsed and sharpened their presentation, we coaches became convinced we were looking at a superb team,” said Professor Blinder when he heard the news.
 “The Fed Challenge judges obviously agreed.
 It all reminds me of the baseball manager who, when asked the secret of producing such good teams, replied ‘get good players.’
 They earned it.”